What is Promoted Listings?

 the Promoted Listings service.

-Pay your monthly invoice after eBay bills you for items
+Pay your monthly invoice after eBay bills you for items sold.

 The credit does not roll over each month.
 Example: If you